What is Sri Yukteswar Giri?

 What he isn't

-Yukteswar is not the originator of the kriyā technique — the lineage's own claim is that he received it from Lahiri Mahasaya, who received it from Babaji, and the underlying methods sit on much older tantric and haṭha substrata.
-He is not a public theologian in the Vivekananda-era register: he wrote one short book, gave no public lectures of which transcripts survive, and the corpus of his teaching is reconstructed almost entirely from his disciples' notes and from Yogananda's biographical chapters.
-He is not a non-dual teacher in the strict Advaita Vedānta sense; The Holy Science operates inside a Sānkhya-inflected dualism between puruṣa and prakṛti that the classical Śaṅkara line argues against, even where the practical end-state his curriculum points at — kaivalya, the absolute liberation of the puruṣa from its identification with prakṛti — is conventionally recognised as continuous with the Advaita mokṣa.
-And the Jñānāvatāra title the Autobiography fixes on him is Yogananda's own and not one Yukteswar appears to have claimed for himself; the lineage's habit of canonising its predecessors in the registers their successors find most useful is one of the things a reader of the Autobiography benefits from holding in view.
+Yukteswar is not the originator of the kriyā technique.
+The lineage's own account is that he received it from Lahiri Mahasaya, who received it from Babaji, and the underlying methods rest on much older tantric and haṭha substrata.
+He is not a public theologian in the Vivekananda-era register.
+He wrote one short book, gave no public lectures of which transcripts survive, and the corpus of his teaching is reconstructed almost entirely from his disciples' notes and Yogananda's biographical chapters.
+He is not a non-dual teacher in the strict Advaita Vedānta sense.
+The Holy Science operates inside a Sānkhya-inflected dualism between puruṣa and prakṛti that the classical Śaṅkara line argues against.
+The practical end-state his curriculum points at, kaivalya, is conventionally recognised as continuous with the Advaita mokṣa, but the metaphysical framing differs.
+Finally, the Jñānāvatāra title the Autobiography gives him is Yogananda's own and not one Yukteswar appears to have claimed himself.
+The lineage's habit of canonising its predecessors in the registers their successors find most useful is worth keeping in view when reading the Autobiography.